 - Tutorial review on validation of liquid chromatography–mass spectrometry methods: Part II.
 A. Kruve, R. Rebane, K. Kipper, M.-L. Oldekop, H. Evard, K. Herodes, P. Ravio, I. Leito.
 Anal.
 Chim.
 Acta 2015, 870, 8-28

 The course contains lectures, practical exercises and numerous tests for self-testing.
 In spite of being introductory, the course intends to offer sufficient knowledge and skills for carrying out validation for most of the common LC-MS analyses in routine laboratory environment.
 The real-life analysis situations for which there are either examples or self-tests are for example pesticide analyses in fruits and vegetables, perfluororalkyl acids in water, antibiotics in blood serum, glyphosate and AMPA in surface water, etc. It is important to stress, that for successful validation experience (both in analytical chemistry as such and also specifically in validation) is crucial and this can be acquired only through practice.

-This course material is available from the above address all the time and can be used via web by anyone who wishes to improve the knowledge and skills in analytical method validation (especially when using LC-ESI-MS).
+The course is free of charge.
+Receiving digital certificate (in the case of successful completion) is also free of charge.
+Printed certificate (to be sent by post) is available for a fee of 60 EUR.
+Registration is possible until the start of the course.
+The course material is available from the above address all the time and can be used via web by anyone who wishes to improve the knowledge and skills in analytical method validation (especially when using LC-ESI-MS).

 Mass spectrometry is currently probably the No 1 technique for determining trace-level components in complex (especially biomed-related) mixtures.
 The key issues in such applications are sample preparation, sample introduction to MS and ionization of components of interest (analytes).
 Big efforts are continually made to improve any of them.